ionic-team/ionic-framework/angular/test/README.md

 7. Open `./github/workflows/build.yml` and find the `test-angular-e2e` job.
 8. Find the `apps` field under `matrix`.
 9. Add "ng14" to the `apps` field.
-10. Committ these changes and push.
+10. Commit these changes and push.